agregson/fitzlab/protocol_A549_Stim_TNF.md

 3. Cap samples and *shake* vigorously for 15 seconds (do not vortex)
 4. Incubate for 3 minutes at RT
 5. Centrifuge samples at 12,000xg for 15 minutes at 4C
-   - Sorval Biofuge stratos centrifuge with Heraeus 3332 rotor
+   - Sorval Biofuge stratos centrifuge with Heraeus 3332 rotor (24 samples max using 1.5 mL tubes)
 6. Mixture will separate into a lower red, phenol-chloroform phase, an interphase, and a colorless upper aqueous phase

 ### RNA Precipitation
 1. Transfer the aqueous phase into a 1.5 mL centrifuge tube, care not to get any interface
    - cloudy portion is just around edges, so place pipet in center to remove aqueous phase
+   - Set pipette to 300 mcL will get about 2 times full
 2. Add 500 mcL of isopropyl alcohol (per 1 mL of TRIzol Reagent used initially) to precipitate RNA
 3. Mix by gently inverting 10 times
 4. Apparently can be frozen @ -20C at this stage